snalepa11/Regex-tutorial/gist.md

 ## Summary

-This tutorial will be explaing components of the regular expression used to match emails.
+This tutorial will be explaing components of a regular expression used to match emails.
 This regex is depicted below:

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`